 The Habsburg Empire vanished barely a hundred years ago but nowhere is its legacy more apparent than in the once great seaport of Trieste, its hinterland and the adjoining coastline.
-The region was once progressive and prosperous and an international melting pot, but in the twentieth century it was riven by borders, often contested.
+The region was once a progressive and prosperous international melting pot, but in the 20th century it was riven by borders, often contested.
 The result was that the territory became peripheral and dropped from mainstream tourist itineraries – despite the hoard of extraordinarily handsome cities and settlements, sensationally interesting history and outstanding natural beauty.

 This tour evokes the memory of a multi-national and multi-confessional empire.
-Under Vienna’s tutelage, Trieste became not only the third largest city of the Austrian Empire but also one of the greatest ports of the world.
+Under Vienna’s tutelage, Trieste became not only the third-largest city of the Austrian Empire but also one of the greatest ports of the world.
 Through it came most of central Europe’s coffee, fruit and colonial wares.
-A multi-national plutocracy took advantage of light regulation and low taxation to establish fortunes in Trieste which have survived well into our times.
+A multinational plutocracy took advantage of light regulation and low taxation to establish fortunes in Trieste which have survived well into our times.

 The tour also explores the relatively unknown interior of nearby Istria.
-Here crumbling villages marked by beautiful limestone churches punctuate a karst landscape which, ravaged in winter by the fierce north-easterly bora wind, remains one of the wildest and least known in Europe.
+Here crumbling villages marked by beautiful limestone churches punctuate a karst landscape which, ravaged in winter by the fierce north-easterly Bora wind, remains one of the wildest and least known in Europe.

 Trieste.
-The morning in Trieste is spent climbing the cathedral hill through the old Venetian town and visiting the grave of the nineteenth-century scholar of Neo-classicism, Johann Joachim Winckelmann, who is buried in a picturesque lapidarium beyond the former English church.
+The morning in Trieste is spent climbing the cathedral hill through the old Venetian town and visiting the grave of the 19th-century scholar of Neoclassicism, Johann Joachim Winckelmann, who is buried in a picturesque lapidarium beyond the former English church.
 In the afternoon visit the Miramar castle, the dream of the ill-fated Emperor Maximilian of Mexico, whose last moments alive were devoted to planning the atmospheric gardens of the castle’s park.

 Ljubljana.
 The capital of Slovenia, Ljubljana is a city formed in the Imperial Austrian tradition, but following the collapse of the Habsburg empire it was vigorously reconstructed by the architect Jože Plečnik.
-See the fine baroque churches which are the city’s older glories, Neo-Renaissance government buildings and the enchantingly picturesque riverside with its incomparable nexus of Plečnik’s bridges.
+See the fine Baroque churches which are the city’s older glories; Neo-Renaissance government buildings; and the enchantingly picturesque riverside with its incomparable nexus of Plečnik’s bridges.
 Walk in the Tivoli park where Marshal Radetzky had his summer residence.

-Pola, Brioni.
+Pula, Brioni.
 Return to the picturesque Istrian peninsula.
-At the tip lies Pula (Pola), the former headquarters of the Imperial Habsburg Navy and a city rich in spectacular Roman remains including the magnificent 3rd-century Arena built of white Istrian stone.
+At the tip lies Pula (Pola), the former headquarters of the Imperial Habsburg Navy and a city rich in spectacular Roman remains including the magnificent third-century Arena built of white Istrian stone.
 From Pola, a boat takes 45 minutes to the charming island of Brioni where the Archduke Franz Ferdinand spent his last family holiday before his assassination in 1914.
 Full of pleasant promenades, this once malarial islet was transformed by the Rothschilds 120 years ago into an Adriatic paradise.

 Price, per person

-Two sharing: £2,290 or £2,070 without flights.
-Single occupancy: £2,610 or £2,390 without flights.
+Two sharing: £2,520 or £2,330 without flights.
+Single occupancy: £2,890 or £2,700 without flights.

-Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Savoia Excelsior Palace, Trieste: a majestic 4-star hotel overlooking the Bay of Trieste, set in a historic building with 19th-century architecture.
 Singles rooms throughout are doubles for sole use.